Introduction to Croatia

 In central Croatia, you’ll find a culinary style closer to that of central Europe.
 The gastronomy in this region is focused around meats and intense, spicy, flavours.

-In Zagreb, the capital city of Croatia, you’ll find hundreds of cafes and restaurants where the coffee is the main focus.
-So it's time to take a break, relax and people watch.
+In Zagreb, the capital city of Croatia, you’ll find hundreds of cafés and restaurants where the coffee is the main focus.
+So it’s time to take a break, relax and people watch.

-Croatia isn't known for smooth and sandy beaches but for its endless coastlines filled with pebbled and surreal pristine water.
-Croatian beaches are famous for hosting hundreds of events throughout the year so expect to see popular locations, especially during the peak summer season where tourists and locals band together to host the best parties in the region.
+Croatia isn’t known for smooth and sandy beaches, but for its endless coastlines filled with pebbled and surreal pristine water.
+Croatian beaches are famous for hosting hundreds of events throughout the year, so expect to see popular locations, especially during the peak summer season where tourists and locals band together to host the best parties in the region.

 When planning a trip to Croatia, it is important to know when to go as the climate can vary significantly.
 If you are visiting the coastal regions of the country, expect warm summers and mild winters.
 The best time to visit this region is from May to June or September to October.
 During these times of the year, the weather is pleasant and you can expect mostly sunny days.

 If you are planning a visit to inland Croatia, it is best to avoid a trip during winter.
-You can experience a high amount of snow and it can get very cold.
+You can experience a high amount of snow and it can get cold.
 The average daily temperature in the winter is always below the freezing mark.
 The best time to go is spring so you can go cycling, hiking, or sightseeing without too many weather-related complications.

 If you are going on a trip to Croatia, make sure you are packed with the information you need to know.
 Here are some basic tips to keep in mind: